Final report for WPDP21-016

 Offer field tours of research trials and provide hands-on learning opportunities with ancient and heritage grains with guest presenters with expertise in growing, marketing, and integrating heritage grains into local products.
 Participants received handouts of the Top 20 grains (Top 20 HGTP Grains), and the plot maps of the grains for the field tours.

-To date we have offered 4 Heritage Grain Field Days and educated 110 people through field day activities.
+To date we have offered 5 Heritage Grain Field Days and educated 130 people through field day activities.
 We anticipated higher numbers at the field sites, though due to COVID health and safety concerns, numbers have been slightly lower as requested by some field day sponsors, and also with less registrations during this uncertain time.
 Following are the field days that have been offered.
-We have one remaining field day on the calendar for July of 2022 in Ramah, New Mexico on the Navajo Nation.

 July 27, 2021: CSU Southwest Colorado Research Center in Yellow Jacket, Colorado; 26 participants and 4 guest presenters at the field trial site.
 Included a field tour of the research trials with the lead researcher and grant collaborator, discussion on the business of growing heritage and ancient grains with a local spelt farmer, enterprise budgeting by a CSU agronomist, and an edible presentation on a local grain economy with a regional commercial baker.
 Demonstrations with the equipment used, and how to hand clean grains were also offered.